 (c) 2020 Mark Shelton Productions / Percussion For Worship

-This article was previously published in Worship Musician magazine. www.worshipmusician.com
+This article previously appeared in Worship Musician magazine www.worshipmusician.com